bonniesimon/college-graph-logseq/pages/S6 Exam prep.md

 		- Remaining
 			- Last video on three address code in learn cse malayalam or last two pages of sir's pdf.
 ## DAA
+	- Module 2
+		- Log
+			- 2Aug Started module 2, working on master theorem.
+I didn't have a good understanding of master theorem.
+So I had to relearn some parts of it.
+Started AVL trees.
 	- Module 6
 		- Log
 			- 29Jul Studied backtracking.